A5hleyRich/delightful-downloads/readme.txt

 Please refer to the [FAQ] at the root folder of this plugin for further instructions (documentation.txt)

 == Changelog ==

+= 9.9.35 =
+sort and search download logs, display and count onedaypass dls

 = 9.9.34 =
 Widget soriert nun auch nach modified date